 "I brought mine.
 Let's plan to do it soon.
 By the way, did you hear about those two girls nearly drowning in the lake the other night?"
 Jill asked.

 "Yeah, it was pretty scary."
 Darci hadn't planned on discussing it.
-"I wonder what the carvings in the tree mean?"
+"I wonder what the carvings in the tree mean."

 "What carvings?"